Appdome/github_build-2secure/README.md

           OUTPUT_APP_NAME: "Output_app_name" - Optional, will also apply for second output universal apk  - since version 1.2.0. # Note: Since version 1.3.2, this also supports a full path.
           FIREBASE_APP_ID: - Optional (required for Crashlytics) - App ID in Firebase project
           DATADOG_API_KEY: - Data Dog API_KEY (required for DataDog Deobfuscation)
+          UPLOAD_ARTIFACTS: false - Optional, defaults to true. controls whether to upload the artifact or not
 ```

 ### Android - PRIVATE_SIGNING